Rhoades & Morrow

 Delaware Slip and Fall Lawyers

 A slip and fall case arises when someone slips and falls on someone else’s property and is injured.
 Each year in the U.S., over one million emergency room visits are attributed to slip and fall accidents, according to the National Floor Safety Institute.
+Because so many people slip and fall, suffering serious injuries, they are entitled to recover compensation through a personal injury claim filed by an experienced slip and fall lawyer.

 Common Causes and Injuries